Biologist Occupation, Job and Career

 Biologist Nature of Work

 Biologists study living organisms and their relationship to their environment.
 Many biologists work in research and development.
 Some biologists conduct basic research to advance knowledge of living organisms, including viruses, bacteria, and other infectious agents.
-Biologists are employed in both laboratory and field settings by governments, environmental consulting companies, resource and utilities companies, chemical, pharmaceutical and biotechnical companies and health and educational.
+Biologists are employed in both laboratory and field settings by governments, environmental consulting companies, resource and utility companies, chemical, pharmaceutical and biotechnical companies and health and education.

 Biologist Work Conditions

 Biologists are required to work both in the laboratory and for extended periods at field stations.
 Biologists study the structures, characteristics, functions, ecology and environments to increase scientific knowledge and develop practical applications in wildlife management, conservation, agriculture and medicine.